gnulnx/anouman/README.md

     anouman --vm test1

 This command uses vagrant to create and spin up a virtual machine in a directory called test1.
 As part of this process anouman created an account with sudo privileges.
-Login with user/password=*anouman/anouman*:
+Go ahead and login with user/password=*anouman/anouman*:

     ssh anouman@192.168.100.100  # Password *anouman*